Account allocation and handover

 Technical Account Managers (Sales Team) and Customer Success Managers (Customer Success Team) are the primary owner of customers spending $20k a year and above; and we aim to have full coverage of those customers across the two teams and roles.
 When deciding whether a customer should be with a TAM or CSM we factor in to account their usage of our primary products.

-Primary products are the set of billable main products which can be found on the pricing page, not including add-ons or platform features.
+Primary products are the set of billable main products which we believe that all engineers should be using, not including add-ons or platform features.
 Our current set of primary products are:

 • Session replay